-The Marian University Archives provides the Marian University Community information on the University’s history.
+The Marian University Archives provides the Marian University Community information on the University’s history and corporate governance.
 Located in the Cardinal Meyer Library, the Archives is a closed collection available by appointment only.
-If you would like to view an item in the archives please fill out the Archives Request Form.
-If you have something that you’d like to contribute to the Archives, please submit the item with a completed Archives Transfer Form.
+If you would like to view an item in the archives please fill out the Archives Request Form or contact Sarah Thibodeau at 920-923-8096 or firstname.lastname@example.org.
+Due to physical space constraint, the archives preferred method of acquisition is digital.
+Digital materials can be submitted via email to Sarah Thibodeau or sent via a USB drive to the library.

 Faculty, staff and students are urged to submit materials that may contribute to the documentation of Marian’s history.
 The Archives accepts meeting minutes from all administrative bodies, committees, divisions, and student organizations.
 Other materials of interest include publications, correspondence and items related to college activities.
 Please read the Archives Policy for more details.